LeoTheMighty/words-with-friends-cheater/README.md

 # words-with-friends-cheater

-A python application that calculates the best move for Words With Friends!
+A python 3.X.X application that calculates the best move for Facebook's Words With Friends game!

+### How to use

+At the bottom of the "wwf_cheater.py" file, input the board as it appears on the screen into the "main_screen" variable.
+Then input your available letters into the string of the call to "get_n_best_moves()", using "?" as a blank square.